Support for early career teachers

 Close your subject knowledge gaps

-If you are a trainee teacher, NQT or RQT at secondary level, and you have identified gaps during a subject knowledge audit, we have made it really easy to address them.
+If you are a trainee or early career teacher at secondary level and you have identified gaps during a subject knowledge audit, we have made it really easy to address them.
 We have mapped the OCR, Edexcel and AQA GCSE computer science units to our online and face-to-face courses.

 Computer Science Accelerator

-Computer Science Accelerator is a flexible professional development programme suitable for trainee teachers, NQTs and RQTs at secondary level.
-The programme is suitable for current or aspiring teachers of computing & GCSE computer science, including if you are training or have been trained in a different subject, giving you the skills required to teach the subject with confidence
+Computer Science Accelerator is a flexible professional development programme suitable for trainee and early career teachers at secondary level.
+It is suitable for current or aspiring teachers of computer science, including if you are training or have been trained in a different subject, giving you the skills required to teach the subject with confidence.

 Our learning pathways will help you to get started and offer a structured route through the programme based on your level of experience.